drivera123/LDRS500/unit-2-notes.md

 Values-based or ethical leadership is defined as

-> "the demonstration of normatively appropriate conduct through personal actions and interpersonal relationships, and the promotion of such conduct to followers through two-way communication, reinforcement and decision-making" \(Link requires login - [Brown, Trevino, & Harrison, 2005](http://www.sciencedirect.com/science/article/pii/S0749597805000397?via%3Dihub)\)
+> "the demonstration of normatively appropriate conduct through personal actions and interpersonal relationships, and the promotion of such conduct to followers through two-way communication, reinforcement and decision-making" \(Link requires login to TWU Library - [Brown, Trevino, & Harrison, 2005](http://www.sciencedirect.com/science/article/pii/S0749597805000397?via%3Dihub)\)

-Transformational servant leadership combines the transformational and servant leadership models, and is described by Spears \(2004, in Leadership Monograph 2014, 2014, p 15-17\) as inclusive of 10 characteristics:
+Transformational servant leadership combines the transformational and servant leadership models, and is described by Spears \(Link requires login to TWU Library - [2004](http://onlinelibrary.wiley.com/doi/10.1002/ltl.94/full)\) as inclusive of 10 characteristics:

 * listening,
 * empathy,